QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 curl elasticsearch-logging.kube-system:9200/_cluster/health
 ```

 On client node, the default DNS search domain is _default.svc.cluster.local svc.cluster.local cluster.local_.
 Therefore, to access the services from non default namespace, end user should add namespace suffix.
-For more details about Kubernetes DNS support, please refer to [Kubernetes Official Document about DNS Pods and Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
+For more details about Kubernetes DNS support, please refer to Kubernetes Official Document about [DNS Pods and Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

 ### Check cluster status through browser

 Kubernetes cluster on QingCloud integates heapster and dashboard components provided by Kubernetes and an elasticsearch kibana cluster.
-End user can check monitor and log data easily.
+End user can check monitor and log data easily via those components.

 Log in client node and run command as below: